rhaamo/pyrable/README.md

 # pyrable

-This a reimplementation of the Frontier Silicon Airable backend.
+This a reimplementation of the Frontier Silicon Airable backend, this is the backend that handles the "Stations List" on your radio.
+This custom backend will completly override the lists by whatever station streams you listed in the config.

 This is heavily inspired by https://github.com/Half-Shot/fairable